traumst/neon-chat/README.md

 could probably work "fine" on less that half of minimal requirements.
 But then we start testing the limits of garbage collection and resource allocation.
 This is russian roulette and I love it!
-Test it out and report lowest requirements you are able to achieve while serving a load.
+Test it out and report the lowest resource consumption you are able to achieve while serving a load.

 ### Minimal Requirements